GrayJack/rbitset/README.md

 ## Inspiration

-I think this is a relatively common thing to do in C, for I stumbled upon the concept in the [MUSL](https://www.musl-libc.org/) standard library.
+This is a relatively common thing to do in C, for I stumbled upon the concept in the [MUSL](https://www.musl-libc.org/) standard library.
 An example is its usage in [strspn](https://git.musl-libc.org/cgit/musl/tree/src/string/strspn.c).